 Ultimately, the decision between Chime and Teams will be influenced by your personal preferences, and what you’re looking for as a business.
 If you’re looking for a simple and effective communication tool with a free tier, then Amazon Chime may be the right option.
 On the other hand, if you want a complete portfolio of business and collaboration products, then Microsoft Teams with Office 365 could be ideal.

-More Microsoft Teams Articles in this Series
+More Microsoft Teams Articles

 - Microsoft Teams vs Amazon Chime: Which Way Should You Go?